josh146/josh146.github.io/content/posts/2014/accidental-business-class.md

 #####<div align=center>*Well, I can't **not** just charge my laptop with my own personal power outlet*</div>
 </center>

+Oh, and there was some pretty cool stuff happening outside the plane as well.
+Like these amazingly clear views of Hong Kong:

 <center>
 ![View of Hong Kong 1](https://lh4.googleusercontent.com/-aHXRE6qpc70/VHIHepzXJrI/AAAAAAABDBY/Vrkw2gytRuw/w1318-h879-no/DSC04717.JPG)
 </center>

-Oh, and there was some pretty cool stuff happening outside the plane as well.
-Like these amazingly clear views of Hong Kong:

 <center>
 ![View of Hong Kong 2](https://lh3.googleusercontent.com/-C8mrgDWXli8/VHIHd_a1KfI/AAAAAAABDBM/JgDgcQhsOD0/w1318-h879-no/DSC04716.JPG)
 #####<div align=center>*Birds-eye view of Hong Kong*</div>
 </center>

+I would have taken more, but I probably got distracted again by how much leg room I had.